etn-ccis/blui-react-workflows/login-workflow/docs/language-support.md

 ## Add New language within our workflow

-To add new languages other than English, French, Portuguese, Spanish, and Simplified Chinese.
+To add a new languages other than English, French, Portuguese, Spanish, and Simplified Chinese.
 You need to add your own translation dictionary which will have our existing translation keys.

-To add new language with all translation keys of workflow you can do it same as below.
+For adding a new language with all translation keys of workflow, you can do it the same as below.
 The below example is only having a few keys to our workflow.
 You need to use all resource IDs to translate the complete workflow.

 ```tsx
 // Auth Workflow Keys